 The ScyllaDB team announces the release of Scylla Enterprise 2019.1.4, which is a production-ready Scylla Enterprise patch release.
 As always, Scylla Enterprise customers are encouraged to upgrade to Scylla Enterprise 2019.1.4 in coordination with the Scylla support team.

-The focus of Scylla Enterprise 2019.1.4 is improving stability and robustness, reducing storage requirements with the new Incremental Compaction Strategy and enabling IPv6.
+The focus of Scylla Enterprise 2019.1.4 is improving stability and robustness, reducing storage requirements with the new Incremental Compaction Strategy and enabling IPv6 to upgrade our high-performance enterprise NoSQL database for real-time big data workloads.
 More below.

 - Get Scylla 2019.1.4 (customers only, or 30-day evaluation)

 - Upgrade from Scylla Open Source 3.0 to Scylla 2019.1

 The new compaction strategy is an improvement on the default Size Tiered Compaction Strategy (STCS).
 While it shares the same read and writes amplification factors as STCS, it fixes its doubling of temporary disk usage issue by breaking huge SSTables into smaller chunks, all of which are named an SSTable run.

 While STCS forces you to keep 50% of your storage reserved for temporary compaction allocation, ICS reduces most of this overhead, allowing you to use more of the disk — up to 80% — for regular usage.
 This can translate to using fewer nodes, saving more than a third of your overall storage costs, or allow you to store far more data on your existing cluster.
 For example, a typical node with 4 TB and 16 shards will have less than 20% temporary space amplification with ICS, allowing the user to run at up to 80% capacity.
 In a follow-up blog post we will provide a deep dive into ICS disk usage saving.

 More on ICS: